y1052895290/SourceSinkPushPull/README.md

 The combinators should all be placed within 2 tiles of the train stop.
 Once the components are all placed correctly, you can open the station configuration window by clicking on any of them.

 From here, for each item/fluid you want to provide or request, you must define a few things:
-- Source/Push or Sink/Pull: If set to push or pull, this station will be able to trigger new deliveries.
+- Mode: Controls which stations this station may provide or request to.
+If set to a push or pull mode, this station will be able to trigger new deliveries.
 Items/fluids from source stations will **never** be sent to sink stations.
 - Throughput: The maximum rate of inflow or outflow of this item/fluid that this station should handle, per second.
 - Latency: Extra time in seconds the station should support between deliveries.
 This accounts for load/unload time, congestion, etc.
 - Granularity (provide only): The smallest amount of this item/fluid that can be loaded at a time.
 This is to prevent overfilling and items/fluids getting stuck.